CLNEulalia/Heroku-Atlas-Deployment/README.md

     > assigned using the heroku command are only accessible from the production
     > app deployed on heroku.

+17. Go back to the Atlas configuration screen, and click on the `Security` tab, then on the `IP Whitelist` tab.
+Click the `+Add IP Address` button and type in `0.0.0.0/0` into the `Whitelist Entry` field.
+This will allow any user on the internet to connect to your database.

+> Unfortunately, we have to do it this way because heroku doesn't publish their IP addresses manually.

 #### Deploying to Heroku

-17. Push your code to Heroku remote.
+18. Push your code to Heroku remote.
 Because you are on the `solution` branch of the Todo App, you will need to run `$ git push heroku solution:master` in your terminal.
 This ensures that your most up-to-date code -- a.k.a. our `solution` branch is deployed.